EE/heroku-buildpack-flutter/README.md

 ## Instalation
 ### With `heroku-buildpack-static` (recommended)

-Simply add the following two buildpacks in your app configuration (in this order):
+Simply add the following two Buildpacks in your app configuration (in this order):

 1. `https://github.com/ee/heroku-buildpack-flutter-light`
 2. `https://github.com/heroku/heroku-buildpack-static`